Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Illustration on simulations

-First, we estimate $\sigma_n$ from the noisy data by Method 3 (section \ref{sec: B-Mode Noise Estimation}).
-Using this estimate of the noise-level we then utilize the SOPT\footnote{A highly optimized sparse optimization solver, https://github.com/astro-informatics/SOPT} framework to perform our reconstruction algorithm on $\hat{\gamma}$ such that we recover a MAP estimator of the convergence $\kappa^{\text{map}}$.
+where $\sigma_i$ (\textit{i.e.} the noise covariance) is determined entirely from a pre-defined number density of observations $n_{\text{gal}}$ per arcminute${}^2$, an assumed intrinsic ellipticity dispersion of $0.37$, and the resolution of the images (in this case $10 \times 10$ arcminutes).
+In this way the noise can be tuned to directly mimic that present in practical settings.
+Using the simulated noise covariance (which in practice would be provided by the observation team) we then utilize the SOPT\footnote{A highly optimized sparse optimization solver, https://github.com/astro-informatics/SOPT} framework to perform our reconstruction algorithm on $\hat{\gamma}$ such that we recover a MAP estimator of the convergence $\kappa^{\text{map}}$.
 From this reconstructed convergence field a recovered SNR is computed and a selection of hypothesis tests are conducted to showcase the power of this formalism.

 In the case where the underlying clean $\gamma$ are unavailable (\textit{i.e.} application to A520 data) we conduct the same analysis as before but instead of creating artificial noisy $\hat{\gamma}$ maps we used the real noisy observational data.